I am concerned about my own mental health

 How can I access on-campus mental health services?

 - Call University Counseling Services of the Norris Health Center at 414-229-4716 to make an appointment (weekday business hours, only).
+University Counseling Services is located on the 5th Floor of the Northwest Quadrant.
+Use the Red elevators to access reception.

 - Visit one of UWM’s Let’s Talk consultants from University Counseling Services for an informal, friendly, and confidential consultation.